 Some companies allow their employees to work from home.
-Others stick to the conventional office-based work.
+Others stick to conventional office-based work.
 Which of these options are better?
 Our friends over at FindMyWorkSpace compare both alternatives so you can decide which best suits your company.

 Decades ago, going to work means that employees really need to up and leave the house to clock in at 8:00 or 9:00 a.m. in their respective offices.
-This means employees have to face the morning rush – traffic and all, to spend more than half of their day in the office to get the job done and earn a living.
+This means employees have to face the morning rush.
+Traffic and all, to spend more than half of their day in the office to get the job done and earn a living.

 That routine changed for many who are now afforded with the luxury of technology.
-With just a laptop and a stable internet connection at home or in places such as coffee shops or co-working spaces, employees are not compelled to join the morning rush each day just to get work done in a designated office – they can just do it straight from home.
+With just a laptop and a stable internet connection at home or in places such as coffee shops or co-working spaces, employees are not compelled to join the morning rush each day just to get work done in a designated office.
+They can just do it straight from home.

 As an entrepreneur, you might be thinking about what could be the best method you would like to impose on your employees.
 Would telecommuting work best, or an office-based staff is better?
 There are still advantages and disadvantages between the two, let’s take a look at the most common ones.

-1) Meetings and other Group Activities
+1. Meetings and Other Accumulation Activities

-OFFICE-BASED: Real-time and face to face communication.
+Office-based: Real-time and face to face communication.

-TELECOMMUTE: Also in real-time, but communication is limited.
+Telecommute: Also in real-time, but communication is limited.

-Holding group meetings and brainstorming activities is still possible even though your employees are not all in the same room (thanks to programs such as Skype), but if you are the kind of boss who prefer to have face-to-face communication, then this would certainly be a hurdle if you allow your staff to telecommute.
+Holding group meetings and brainstorming activities is still possible even though your employees are not all in the same room (thanks to programs such as Skype), but if you are the kind of boss who prefers to have face-to-face communication, then this would certainly be a hurdle if you allow your staff to telecommute.

-2) Rate of Productivity
+2. Rate of Productivity

-OFFICE-BASED: Provides a monotonous environment; not good for creatives.
+Office-based: Provides a monotonous environment; not good for creatives.

-TELECOMMUTE: Employees can get to choose where they can work.
+Telecommute: Employees can get to choose where they can work.

-3) Costs to Consider
+3. Costs to Consider

-OFFICE-BASED: Rent, office furniture, tools and basic utilities need to be paid for.
+Office-based: Rent, office furniture, tools and basic utilities need to be paid for.

 If you are still starting out as an entrepreneur, it is normal to cut corners for the moment because you need to spend your capital wisely.
 Renting out a big office space entails maintenance and furnishing costs.
 You have to think twice before committing to such a thing because this takes a huge chunk of your company’s monthly expenses.

-4) Telecommute as a Perk or Benefit
+4. Telecommute is a Perk or Benefit

 Countries such as Singapore helps entrepreneurs weigh in between telecommuting and office-based staff through government-initiated programs such as the TAFEP scheme.

 Primarily, the program helps you assess your company and employees if it is feasible to go for a telecommute-based working arrangement.
 It will also determine how you can properly manage employees under such arrangements.
-It also helps entrepreneurs explore the possibility of opting for co-working spaces, which is perfect if you still want to test the waters or if you want to save on operational costs and work with a small number of employees.
+It also helps entrepreneurs explore the possibility of opting for co-working spaces.
+Which is perfect if you still want to test the waters or if you want to save on operational costs and work with a small number of employees.